KAdamek/SMFFT/README.md

 DEBUG activate/forbids printing stuff to console
 CHECK activate/forbids checks for correctness of the output.
-WRITE activate/forbids saving results (like execution time) to file CUFFT activate/forbids cuFFT
+WRITE activate/forbids saving results (like execution time) to file

-INTERNAL does not work
+CUFFT activate/forbids cuFFT
 EXTERNAL activate/forbids shared memory FFT
-MULTIPLE activate/forbids shared memory FFT called multiple times, might not work when number of FFT to perform (second executable argument) is too low
+MULTIPLE activate/forbids shared memory FFT called multiple times, might not work when number of FFT to perform (first executable argument) is too low.
+It needs at least 100000 FFTs to be computed.
-MULTIPLE_REUSE does not work
-MULTIPLE_REUSE_REGISTERS does not work

-params.h  -  doesn't do anything mostly
+CHECK_USING_FFTW - hide/unhide parts of the code needed for comparisons, which require fftw library

+params.h  	- #define FFT_LENGTH which is FFT length to be computed it must be power-of-two (256, 512, 1024, 2048)
+			- #define FFT_EXP is exponent of FFT length (FFT_LENGTH=2^FFT_EXP)
 timer.h - utilities
 utils_cuda.h - utilities
 utils_file.h - utilities

-benchmark.sh  -  will do some basic benchmarking

 What is what (implementations):

-FFT_CT is Cooley-Tukey FFT DIT
-FFT_Pease is Pease FFT DIF
+FFT_CT_DIF is Cooley-Tukey FFT decimation in frequency code (DIF) FFT_CT_DIT is Cooley-Tukey FFT decimation in time code (DIT) FFT_Pease is Pease FFT DIF
-FFT_Stockham is Stockham autosort FFT FFT_Stockham_4way is Stockham autosort FFT with 4 FFT elements calculated per thread.
+FFT_Stockham is Stockham autosort FFT FFT_Stockham_4elem is Stockham autosort FFT with 4 FFT elements calculated per thread.
 It is performing better but has higher register usage.
 Something similar (different algorithm) was used in convolution kernel.
-FFT_Stockham_8way is Stockham autosort FFT with 8 FFT elements calculated per thread.
-It performs even better then 4way but register usage was too high and whole convolution kernel was slower then with 4way.
+FFT_Stockham_8elem is Stockham autosort FFT with 8 FFT elements calculated per thread.
+It performs even better then 4elem but register usage was too high and whole convolution kernel was slower then with 4elem.
 FFT_Stockham_Radix-R is Stockham autosort FFT which can work with N=R*2^bits FFT sizes.
 So it is semi-non power-of-two. .cu file contain kernel for arbitrary radix, i.e. N=R^bits, but it is very slow and naive.
 In params.h there must be #define RADIX defined.
 For example 3.

 Karel Adamek